 Ron DeSantis, Rick Scott projected to win primaries in Florida

-Trump-backed Rep. Ron DeSantis will defeat state Agriculture Commissioner Adam Putnam in Florida’s gubernatorial primary, the Fox News Decision Desk projects.
+President Trump’s favored candidate, Rep. Ron DeSantis, will defeat state Agriculture Commissioner Adam Putnam in Florida’s Republican gubernatorial primary after a contentious and expensive intraparty fight, the Fox News Decision Desk projects.

+Ahead of Tuesday's vote, the president repeatedly implored voters to support the conservative lawmaker.
+DeSantis enthusiastically embraced Trump’s endorsement.

+"Such a fantastic win for Ron DeSantis and the people of the Great State of Florida," Trump tweeted Tuesday night.
+"Ron will be a fantastic Governor.
+On to November!"

+DeSantis will face the winner of Tuesday's Democratic gubernatorial primary.
+Although it is too early to project a winner in that contest, former Rep. Gwen Graham, daughter of former Florida governor and Sen. Bob Graham, has a lead over half a dozen competitors.

-Also, Florida Republican Gov. Rick Scott will easily win the GOP nomination for the Senate, according to a Fox News projection.
+Also on Tuesday, Florida Republican Gov. Rick Scott easily won the GOP nomination for the Senate, according to a Fox News projection.
+He faced a challenge from perennial candidate Roque De La Fuente.

+"Congratulations to Governor Rick Scott of Florida on his conclusive Republican Primary Win," Trump, who encouraged Scott to run, tweeted.
+"He will be a great Senator!"

 Scott, who is term limited as governor, will face incumbent Democratic Sen. Bill Nelson in what will be one of the most closely watched Senate races in November.
 Nelson was unopposed in the Democratic primary.

-DeSantis will face off in November against the winner of Tuesday's Democratic gubernatorial primary.
-Although it is too early to project a winner in that contest, former Rep. Gwen Graham, daughter of former Florida governor and Sen. Bob Graham, has a lead over half a dozen competitors.

-Most voting places in Florida closed at 7 p.m.
-ET, but precincts remained open for another hour in cities on the Florida’s panhandle, which is in the Central Time Zone.

-All eyes had been on the contentious Republican gubernatorial primary between DeSantis and Putnam.
+But all eyes on Tuesday had been on the contentious Republican gubernatorial primary between DeSantis and Putnam.

-In the GOP gubernatorial race, DeSantis is aiming to ride the wave of President Trump’s endorsement to victory.

-“If he wins the primary, it will be because he was endorsed by Donald Trump,” former George W. Bush aide Karl Rove said Tuesday on Fox News’ “The Story With Martha MacCallum.”

-“Congressman Ron DeSantis is a special person who has done an incredible job,” the president tweeted.
-“He is running in Tuesdays Primary for Governor of Florida….Strong on Crime, Borders and wants Low Taxes.
-He will be a great Governor and has my full and total Endorsement!”

-Trump’s support has played a starring role in the race, with DeSantis securing the lead in polls after winning Trump's endorsement.

-During a Fox News-sponsored debate in June, DeSantis played up Trump’s backing of his campaign, expressing doubt that Putnam adequately supports Trump.
+During a Fox News-sponsored debate in June, DeSantis played up Trump’s backing of his campaign, expressing doubt that Putnam adequately supported Trump.
 “I am proud to have the endorsement of President Trump in this race,” DeSantis said.

 DeSantis, 39, is an Iraq War veteran and decorated military lawyer who has served in the U.S. House since 2013.
 He is a graduate of Yale University and Harvard Law School.

-Putnam, 44, has also played up his support for Trump, but has emphasized, “I am focused on Florida.”
+Putnam, 44, also played up his support for Trump, but emphasized, “I am focused on Florida.”

-Putnam was elected as the state’s agriculture commissioner in 2010.
-He grew up on a cattle ranch and citrus grove, according to his campaign website, and has gotten the support of many Florida sheriffs.

-Meanwhile, there’s a crowded Democratic primary for governor, including Graham, Tallahassee Mayor Andrew Gillum, Palm Beach billionaire Jeff Greene, Orlando businessman Chris King and former Miami Beach Mayor Philip Levine.
+There's a crowded Democratic primary for governor, including Graham, Tallahassee Mayor Andrew Gillum, Palm Beach billionaire Jeff Greene, Orlando businessman Chris King and former Miami Beach Mayor Philip Levine.

 Graham, a former congresswoman, has been consistently polling ahead seven points or more over her opponents.